Why Do You Want to Workout?

 Questions Every Personal Trainer Should Ask

 Working out and getting in shape can be a challenge, but have you ever thought about the reasons why you workout?
-When I meet with clients for the first time, I ask several questions that help me design a workout program specifically for them.
+When I meet with clients for the first time, I ask several questions to design a workout program specifically for them.
 How would you answer these questions?

 What are your goals?